centexgis/prototype2/_posts/learn/2017-09-28-github-and-leaflet.md

 categories:
 - Learn
 ---
 Leaflet + GitHub is a great solution to create and host free maps.
-This is a presentation to help document the process of using the Leaflet javascript API and the GitHub social coding web framework
+This is a presentation to help document the process of using the Leaflet javascript API with the GitHub web framework to create interactive web maps.
 <!--more-->

 <iframe src="https://docs.google.com/presentation/d/1C27hDYrXOO4X7YKrygxoccybJ5iwHUXJ-s_oByBGYJo/embed?start=false&loop=false&delayms=5000" frameborder="0" width="480" height="299" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>